Tankless Water Heater Maintenance: Flushing, Descaling & Care Guide

 Hardness Level mg/L Range gpg Range Flush Frequency

-Soft 0-60 0-3.5 Every 1-2 years
+Soft 0-60 0-3.5 Every 12-24 months

-Moderate 61-120 3.6-7.0 Every 6-12 months
+Moderate 61-120 3.6-7.0 Every 12 months

-Hard 121-180 7.1-10.5 Every 6 months
+Hard 121-180 7.1-10.5 Every 9-12 months

-Very Hard 180+ 10.6+ Every 4-6 months
+Very Hard 180+ 10.6+ Every 6 months

 To determine your water hardness, check your municipal water quality report, purchase an inexpensive test kit ($10-25), or contact your local water utility.
 Many utilities provide this information free upon request.
+Note that many manufacturer warranties require a softener or regular professional acid flushing when hardness exceeds roughly 11 gpg (about 200 ppm).

-Soft Water Areas (0-60 mg/L):
+Soft Water (0-60 mg/L):

-• Filter cleaning: Every 6 months
+• Filter cleaning every 6 months

-• Visual inspection: Quarterly
+• Visual inspection quarterly

 Moderate Hardness (61-120 mg/L):

-• Filter cleaning: Every 4-6 months
+• Filter cleaning every 4-6 months

-• Professional inspection: Annually
+• Professional inspection annually

-• This represents most U.S. residential water supplies
+• Represents most U.S. residential water supplies

 Hard Water (121-180 mg/L):

-• Complete flush: Every 6 months
+• Complete flush every 9-12 months

-• Filter cleaning: Every 3 months
+• Filter cleaning every 3 months

-• Professional inspection: Annually
+• Professional inspection annually

 • Consider water softener installation